Cuppixx/using-grapheneos.io/CONTRIBUTING.md

 ## 📝 How to Contribute

-### For Simple Suggestions
+#### For Simple Suggestions

 Open a [Discussion](https://github.com/Cuppixx/using-grapheneos.io/discussions) and share your idea.
 This is perfect for:

 - Quick app recommendations
 - Tips or tricks
 - Questions about existing content

-### For Direct Changes
+#### For Direct Changes

 1. Fork the repository
-2. Update `index.html`
+2. Update
-3. Submit your pull request with a description of what you changed
+3. Submit a pull request

-## ✅ Guidelines
+## ✅ Rough Guidelines

 - Focus on real-world usage, not theoretical scenarios
 - Mention both strengths and limitations

 ## ⚖️ Final Note

 This guide reflects personal experience and priorities.
 Not every suggestion will be included, but all thoughtful contributions are appreciated and considered.
-The goal is to keep this resource usefu and honest.
+The goal is to keep this resource useful and honest.

 ---